Neurodivergent Fitness: How an Autistic ADHD Personal Trainer Makes Exercise Work

 Finding Genuinely Enjoyable Workouts: I stopped forcing myself into exercise I hated and discovered activities that brought me joy

-Creating Sensory-Friendly Environments: I identified quiet gym times and low-stimulation workout spaces
+Creating Sensory-Friendly Environments: I identified quiet gym times and low-stimulation workout spaces.
+Finding quiet gym times was a game-changer for me.
+This simple strategy reduced my sensory overwhelm by 80%.

 Celebrating Small Wins: Instead of chasing perfection, I learned to acknowledge every small step forward